 By 1934, the remains of an old building stood near the city square at Gallatin.
-In the front of the building and at the edge of the street, was a deep ditch littered with junk and refuse.
-Behind were hen houses that were wrecks of buildings and a yard littered with rusty machinery and junk.
-The deteriorated building had served as a blacksmith for Samuel J. McDonald since its establishment in 1868.
+Along the front of the building and at the edge of the street, a deep ditch was littered with junk and refuse.
+Behind were hen houses that were wrecks of buildings; the yard was littered with rusty machinery and junk.
+This deteriorated building and lot had served as a blacksmith for Samuel J. McDonald since its establishment in 1868.

 In the first six years of her illness, she lay so quietly and patiently and there was no gain.
 But she was holding her own and not losing strength nor weight.
-Meanwhile, her husband had to quit his job as a traveling salesman in order to be with her.
+Meanwhile, her husband quit his job as a traveling salesman to be with her.
 In an attempt to cure her, he’d spent $10,000 of his own money, plus borrowing $8,000 from the bank.

 His hardware business started to dwindle.
-He put in a stock of groceries to help pay the daily living expenses, doctor bills, bills for medicine, and repayment on the bank note had to be made.
-To help offset some of this mounting debt, he added a small fast food business serving hotdogs, burgers, chili, etc. he cooked on an old stove taken from the hardware stock.
+So he sold groceries to help pay the daily living expenses, doctor bills, bills for medicine, and bank note payments.
+As his debts mounted, Charles added a small fast food business serving hotdogs, burgers, chili, etc. he cooked on an old stove taken from the hardware stock.

-Time passed and the depression era began.
+Time passed and the Great Depression began.
 The bank where Mr. McDonald did his business failed and paid no refund.
 He owed $3,000 to one of the banks and it demanded the money.
 He didn’t have the money and couldn’t even keep up the payments and the interest.

 As Mrs. McDonald lay on her back, she did some serious thinking.
 She’d come from a family of good cooks and she thought of herself as being among the best of them.
 She confronted her husband about establishing an eating place.
-He thought it was a good plan, but also thought there were several obstacles in the way.
-He didn’t think she was able to do the cooking, and they didn’t have any place to serve the food with the exception of the old barn of a place.
+He thought it was a good plan.
+But he also thought there were several obstacles in the way.
+He didn’t think she was able to do the cooking, and they didn’t have any place to serve the food with the exception of an old barn on the property.

 Some time later she came to the blacksmith shop and once again confronted her husband about her idea.
-He finally conceded to her idea and before long he made her three tables, colored with a can of bright vermillion carriage paint left over from the old days, and he placed them between the hardware counter and the south wall.
+He finally conceded.
+He soon made her three tables, colored with a can of bright vermillion carriage paint left over from the old days.
+He placed them between the hardware counter and the south wall.

-Mr. McDonald questioned her about how she expected to get people to come and eat.
-She knew she had customers coming to eat hot dogs, and that would be the foundation of her plan.
-She’d ask her customers to try her corn muffins.
-She would try to make her muffins in the daintiest form she could shape them.
-It was said that these corn muffins would melt in your mouth’ because of their fine baking.
-These muffins made the difference that made her business distinct from all others.
+Mr. McDonald questioned his wife about how she expected to attract customers.
+She knew she had regular customers coming to eat hot dogs, and she thought to expand sales by asking these customers to try her corn muffins.
+She carefully shaped her muffins in the daintiest form and said “these corn muffins will melt in your mouth” because of her fine baking.
+These muffins made her business distinctly different than from all other competitors.